-- (1) Actions to remove marks from the register and to prohibit the use of signs may be filed with the court of competent jurisdiction on one of the following grounds: - (a) the applicant was acting in bad faith when filing the application; - (b) the mark has been registered, subject to the date of the filing of the application, contrary to Article 44, except in the cases referred to in Article 139; - (c) in consequence of acts or inactivity of the owner, the mark has become the common name in the trade for goods or services in respect of which it is registered; - (d) in consequence of the use made of it by the owner of the mark or with his consent in respect of the goods or services for which it is registered, the mark is liable to mislead the public, particularly as to the nature, quality or geographical origin of those goods or services. - (2) Save the grounds referred to in paragraph (1), actions to remove collective marks from the register and to prohibit the use of signs may be filed on one or more of the following grounds: - (a) the holder of the collective mark ceased to exist;
+- (1) Actions to remove marks from the register and to prohibit the use of signs may be filed with the court of competent jurisdiction on one of the following grounds: - (a) the applicant was acting in bad faith when filing the application; - (b) the mark has been registered, subject to the date of the filing of the application, contrary to Article 44, except in the cases referred to in Article 139; - (c) in consequence of acts or inactivity of the owner, the mark has become the common name in the trade for goods or services in respect of which it is registered; - (d) in consequence of the use made of it by the owner of the mark or with his consent in respect of the goods or services for which it is registered, the mark is liable to mislead the public, particularly as to the nature, quality or geographical origin of those goods or services. - (2) Save the grounds referred to in paragraph (1), actions to remove collective marks from the register and to prohibit the use of signs may be filed on one or more of the following grounds:

-- (b) the collective mark is used contrary to the regulations under Article 46; - (c) the regulations governing use of the collective mark have been amended in such a manner as to contradict Article 46. - (3) Where the ground for an action under paragraph (1) or (2) is Article 44(1) (c), (d) or (e), the plaintiff may, instead of the removal of the mark from the register, requests the transfer thereof on his name. - (4) In the case provided for in paragraph (2)(c), Article 114(3) shall apply mutatis mutandis. - (5) The action under paragraph (1)(b) shall not been admissible after the expiry of five-year period following the entry of a right in the register, unless the applicant was acting in bad faith when filing the mark application. - (6) The mark shall be removed from the register as of the date on which the judgement on the removal has become final.
+- (a) the holder of the collective mark ceased to exist; - (b) the collective mark is used contrary to the regulations under Article 46: - (c) the regulations governing use of the collective mark have been amended in such a manner as to contradict Article 46. - (3) The court shall rule against the action filed under paragraph (l)(b) if the defendant - proves that the reasons under Article 120 for cancellation of an earlier mark referred to in Article 44 exist. - (4) Where the ground for an action under paragraph (1) or (2) is Article 44(1) (c), (d) or (e), the plaintiff may, instead of the removal of the mark from the register, requests the transfer thereof on his name. - (5) In the case provided for in paragraph (2)(c), Article 114(3) shall apply mutatis mutandis. - (6) The action under paragraph (l)(b) shall not been admissible after the expiry of five-year period following the entry of a right in the register, unless the applicant was acting in bad faith when filing the mark application. - (7) The mark shall be removed from the register as of the date on which the judgement on the removal has become final.

-Article 120 Actions for cancellation of marks on account of non-use
+Article 120 Actions for cancellation of marks on account of non-use without proper reasons fails to use the mark in connection with the goods or services in respect of which it is registered.